andrewcargill/superheros/README.md

 ### Diagrams to implementation
 This is how the planned site evolved into the developed site.
-Time was on my mind throughout the sites development, with design and functionality choices and sacrifices constantly being made, to ensure the project stayed on track and that a finished site was live by the deadline date.
+Time was on my mind throughout the sites development, with design and functionality choices and sacrifices constantly being made, in an agile fashion, to ensure the project stayed on track and that a finished site was live by the deadline date.

 |Planned|Finished Site|Comment|
 |---|---|---|